 Read our guide to help you determine whether or not the CIPD can deal with your concerns

-After allegations have been screened and referred for investigation, panel members investigate the alleged breaches of the Code, review the evidence and decide whether to uphold or dismiss the allegations.
+After allegations have been screened and a decision has been made to refer for investigation, panel members review the evidence and decide whether to uphold or dismiss the allegations.

-Investigation panel members must be CIPD members.
 Depending on the volume and complexity of investigations, we estimate that investigation panel members may be called upon 1-3 times per year.
-An investigation could last up to six months, involving an estimated 2-5 days for each investigation.
+Investigations typically take up to six months, involving an estimated 2-5 days for each investigation.

-Once an investigation panel establishes that there is potentially evidence to support the alleged breach(es) of the Code, the case is referred to a conduct hearing.
+If an investigation panel establishes that there is potential evidence to support the alleged breach(es) of the Code, the case is referred to a conduct hearing.
 At a conduct hearing, conduct panel members will hear the investigation findings from the CIPD, the Member and from any witnesses.
-The panel will then confer to determine if a breach of the Code has occurred and if so, whether to apply a sanction.
+The Panel will then confer to determine if a breach of the Code has occurred and if so, whether to apply a sanction.
 Conduct panels also consider recommending publication of all or some of the details of the case to the CIPD website.

-If a breach is found, the Panel considers whether or not to recommend publication of some or all of the details of the case and it is also able to exercise a range of sanctions.
+If a breach is found, the Panel considers whether to recommend publication of some or all the details of the case and it is also able to exercise a range of sanctions.